by Ray Sahelian, M.D.

 Quite a number of women report menstrual irregularities, spotting, heavier or longer periods, and severe cramping.
 Postmenopausal women are often shocked to see uterine bleeding.
 These menstrual changes and bleeding are likely due to a combination of hormonal, immune / inflammatory, and hematological reasons.
 Estrogen and progesterone are involved in menstruation.
 It is possible that an inflammatory process in the brain, for instance involving the hypothalamus or pituitary gland, disturbs the delicate balance of hormone release.
 The hypothalamus secretes gonadotropin releasing hormone (GnRH) which goes to the nearby pituitary gland and influences the release of follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 FSH and LH enter the bloodstream and go to the ovaries where they influence estrogen and progesterone which in turn influence the lining of the uterus.
 Any disruption along this pathway can cause menstrual cycle and bleeding changes.
 Animal studies show a portion of the injected nanoparticles end up in the ovaries with currently unknown consequences if this occurs in humans (infertility?).
 Inflammation is part of the ovulation process.
 It makes sense that vaccine-induced inflammation in the uterine lining (endometrium) would lead to spotting, heavy bleeding or painful cramps.
 A lesser number of women report skipped periods as opposed to heavy bleeding; perhaps the fine balance of hormone release is disturbed.
 I don't know how these vaccines influence those who have ovarian conditions, pelvic inflammatory disease, endometriosis, uterine fibroids, or polycystic ovary syndrome (PCOS).
 Some women are reporting absence of periods.
 I am not sure about the mechanism, perhaps due to inflammation of the hypothalamus and/or the pituitary gland and subsequent disturbance of hormone release?
 Would the distribution of the mRNA nanoparticles to the ovaries and/or spike protein presence cause damage to the ovaries or interfere with proper ovarian function?
 Breast swelling and tenderness.

 Animal studies show a small portion of the nanoparticles end up in the bone marrow.
 Bruising, petechiae (small round brown-purple spots due to bleeding under the skin, red blood cells leak out from capillaries), bleeding from nose; uterine bleeding.
 Bleeding could occur in the urine, or from the rectum.
 A combination of clotting (thrombosis) and low platelet count (thrombocytopenia) has been noted which makes treatment difficult.
 Idiopathic thrombocytopenic purpura (ITP) has occurred.
 Blood clots can form in any blood vessel in the body.
 They can stay local or travel to the brain (stroke), lungs (pulmonary embolism), heart (myocardial infarction, heart attack), abdomen (portal vein, mesenteric arteries), kidneys, legs (DVT, deep vein thrombosis), spinal cord (causing paralysis) and other places.
 Clots in various places in the body, along with a variety of symptoms people have due to other causes, makes it very difficult for emergency room doctors to make an accurate diagnosis.
 Some doctors are noticing clots occurring several weeks after the shots.
 Elevated D-dimer levels may be an indication of blood clots.
 Are women on birth control pills more likely to develop blood clots?
 Spike proteins cause platelets to clump together causing clots which results in low levels of circulating platelets in the bloodstream leading to bleeding.
 Could the lipid nanoparticles themselves enter platelets and cause damage?
 Spike proteins attach to endothelial cells (the cells lining blood vessels) and cause damage and clot formation.
 Various forms of vasculitis (inflammation of blood vessels) are likely.
 A serious side effect confirmed by health authorities has been cerebral venous sinus thrombosis (CVST).
 After vaccination antibodies can target a protein in the bloodstream called platelet factor 4 (PF4) which spurs platelets into a clotting cascade.
 Blood clots and bleeding are significantly more common than what you hear in the news.
 Anyone who has a bleeding or clotting disorder, or who is on blood thinning medications (anticoagulants) such as warfarin (Coumadin), Plavix, heparin, Eliquis, Xarelto, Lovenox, should ask their doctor to read this article.
 Some people take Advil (ibuprofen) or Aleve (naproxen sodium) for their flu-like symptoms after a shot.
 I wonder if these blood thinners contribute to bleeding, or may help prevent clotting?
 Difficult to know.
+I have been asked whether natural supplements or foods could reduce the risk for clotting.
+Garlic, onions and fish oils are good blood thinners and could reduce the risk for clots.
+The vaccines cause clotting and also bleeding which makes prevention or treatment complicated.
 In animal studies elevation of white blood cell (WBC) count has been noted.
 The Moderna animal studies showed an increase in blood fibrinogen levels and activated partial thromboplastin time.
 Fibrinogen increase indicates an inflammatory reaction and an increased risk for blood clots since fibrinogen helps platelets clump together.
 Blood studies also showed an increase in cytokine levels which mostly subsided by two weeks.
 Post mortem pathology showed increased weight in the liver, spleen, and adrenal glands and increased myeloid cellularity in the bone marrow along with hepatocyte vacuolation (liver damage).

 These vaccines cause changes, at least temporarily, in the immune system that have yet to be well-understood.
 Shingles reactivation, which can be quite painful, has been frequently mentioned which may be due temporary immune T cell suppression.
 Ocular shingles (around the eye) has been reported.
 It is possible the vaccines may make other infections more likely (increased rates of urinary tract infections, for instance?) until the immune system recovers.
 Maybe there is a temporary drop in white blood cell count (neutropenia) or T-cell function; others have reported increased white blood cell count during an ER visit.
 Epstein-Barr virus reactivation?
 Ramsay Hunt Syndrome?
 Is temporary immune suppression one of the reasons that some Covid long-haulers notice a brief reduction in their symptoms after getting a shot?
 Some have raised the possibility that during this temporary immune system dysfunction cancer cells have an opportunity to grow faster, I am not yet aware of such studies.